PangHua/PangHua.github.io/_posts/blog/2013-12-09-OpenStack-Savanna-premium.md

 The solution will address following use cases:

-fast provisioning of Hadoop clusters on OpenStack for Dev and QA;
+- fast provisioning of Hadoop clusters on OpenStack for Dev and QA;
-utilization of unused compute power from general purpose OpenStack IaaS cloud;
+- utilization of unused compute power from general purpose OpenStack IaaS cloud;
-“Analytics as a Service” for ad-hoc or bursty analytic workloads (similar to AWS EMR).
+- “Analytics as a Service” for ad-hoc or bursty analytic workloads (similar to AWS EMR).

 Key features are:

-designed as an OpenStack component;
+- designed as an OpenStack component;

-managed through REST API with UI available as part of OpenStack Dashboard;
+-managed through REST API with UI available as part of OpenStack Dashboard;

-support for different Hadoop distributions: pluggable system of Hadoop installation engines;
+- support for different Hadoop distributions:
+    - pluggable system of Hadoop installation engines;
-integration with vendor specific management tools, such as Apache Ambari or Cloudera Management Console;
+    - integration with vendor specific management tools, such as Apache Ambari or Cloudera Management Console;
-predefined templates of Hadoop configurations with ability to modify parameters.
+- predefined templates of Hadoop configurations with ability to modify parameters.

 ### Architecture